clemgbld/crafting-interpreters/challenges-11.md

 if you use let it will result in a runtime error because the a variable will be in the temporal dead zone so you will have a runtime error.

-in Scheme will throw an error at runtime telling you that the variable a is unassigned.
+in Scheme will throw an error at runtime telling you that the variable a is unassigned. but it is valid with the let syntax

-for compiled language i think Java does the right thing and for interpreted language Scheme does the right thing too.
-Because it makes no sense to assigned a variable with the same name to be initialized by another variable with the same name.
+(let ((a 5))
+(let ((a a)) ; This is valid: outer `a` (5) initializes inner `a`. a)) ; Returns 5

+i think Scheme does the right thing because with the let syntax there is not a lot of chances that you did reassigned a variable in the same name by mistake.

+## 3

+Extend the resolver to report an error if a local variable is never used.

+--

+Implemented in the Resolver class